WHAT WE TREAT

 • Stay Hydrated: Dehydration can lead to muscle tension, so staying adequately hydrated is essential.

-Manual and Manipulative Therapy for Cervicogenic Headache
+Manual and Manipulative Therapy for Cervicogenic Occipital Headache

 Manual and manipulative therapy involves hands-on techniques to assess, diagnose, and treat musculoskeletal and neuromuscular conditions.
 These therapies aim to restore joint mobility, alleviate pain, and improve overall function.

 • Spinal Manipulation: This technique involves applying controlled force to spinal joints to improve range of motion and reduce pain.
-It can be highly effective in addressing cervicogenic headaches.
+It can be highly effective in addressing cervicogenic Occipital headaches.

-• Soft Tissue Release: Manual therapists may use techniques like myofascial release to address tension and tightness in the neck muscles, which can contribute to cervicogenic headaches.
+• Soft Tissue Release: Manual therapists may use techniques like myofascial release to address tension and tightness in the neck muscles, which can contribute to cervicogenic Occipital headaches.

 • Mobilization: This technique involves gently moving joints through their range of motion to alleviate pain and improve function.
 It can be especially beneficial for individuals with restricted neck movement.

-• Cervical Traction: By applying gentle, controlled force, cervical traction can help relieve pressure on the cervical spine and alleviate cervicogenic headache symptoms.
+• Cervical Traction: By applying gentle, controlled force, cervical traction can help relieve pressure on the cervical spine and alleviate cervicogenic Occipital headache symptoms.

 Role of Manual and Manipulative Therapy in Cervicogenic Headache Management